hal/console/CONTRIBUTING.md

 We expect all contributors and users to follow our [Code of Conduct](CODE_OF_CONDUCT.md) when communicating through project channels.
 These include, but are not limited to: chat, issues, code.

+All recent development happens in the branch `main`.
+There are additional [branches](https://hal.github.io/development/branches/) mainly used for maintenance.

 # One time setup

 ## Create a GitHub account